Monday, 25 May 2009

 Sexuality in Pelagio Palagi collection

 Probably most persons, even if they like art, have never heard of Pelagio Palagi.
-I believe that the man was grossly under-rated, probably because he was born in a rich family and dabbled in lot of different things.
-Fact is for a long long time Pelagio Palagi was not taken seriously, seen mostly as a collectionist. (all images in this essay are by Sunil Deepak)
+I believe that he was grossly under-rated, probably because he was born in a rich family and dabbled in lot of different things.
+For a long long time he was not taken seriously as an artist, and was seen mostly as a collectionist.
+I disagree with this view point.

 To be a collector and spending your riches for bringing together treasures of art and at the same time, supporting lot of artists, is not to be looked down at.
 Most persons with their billions, if they did that, perhaps the world would be nicer place.
 Palagi was a good collector and in addition, a wonderful painter and designer.

 Born in a rich family in Bologna in 1775, Palagi loved art.
 His paintings were not considered important for a long long time.
-He also collected antiques and art from different places including two important collections from Egypt and ancient Greece.
+He also collected antiques and art from different places around the world, including two important collections from Egypt and ancient Greece.
 During those years, antiques and art were not seen as national treasures but rich persons, especially Europeans could buy what ever they wanted.
-Thus important scultures, documents, paintings came to the colonial powers of Europe.
+Thus important sculptures, documents, paintings came to Europe, especially in the 18th-20th centuries.

-Palagi left all his treasures to the municiple government of Bologna and these treasures are important parts of different Bologna museums.
-Bologna, a comparatively small city in Italy, has been an important centre of culture and science, and has a huge number of museums that are all free for visitors and have a rich programme of guided tours for adults and children.
+Palagi left all his treasures to the Municipal government of Bologna and these treasures are important parts of different Bologna museums.
+Bologna, a comparatively small city in Italy, has been an important centre of culture and science, and has a huge number of museums that are all free (in 2008) for visitors and have a rich programme of guided tours for adults and children.

 So if you are planning to visit Bologna, remember to keep a few days for visiting its museums and for discovering Pelagio Palagi.

 (1) the first is a 4000 years old Egyptian stele from Palagi's collection showing a man called Aku praying to male fertility god Min.
-At the lower end of the stele behind the god Min, his phallus shaped temples are shown that remind me of Shivalings.
+At the lower end of the stele behind the god Min, the phallus shaped temples are shown that remind me of Shivalings in India.

 This Year's Popular Posts